hydraroot/Setup-Meteor-M-N2-3-with-LRPT-Decoder-and-MeteorGIS/ff.md

 M2_decoder_init_Line &lt;rgb=123.jpg&gt; or (rgb=125,444,555 depending which mode Meteor is using), overrides path in decoder ini file.<br>
 M2_decoder_init_Line&lt;path=C:\Meteor\ImagesM2&gt; - Path to save images for M-N2, overrides path in decoder ini file.<br>
 M2_decoder_init_Line&lt;RoughStartTimeUTC=now&gt; - Using RoughStartTimeUTC = Now from the plugin, then Time will be initialized automatically at the moment of receipt of the first data, overrides path in decoder ini file.<br>
-M2_decoder_init_Line&lt;TleFileName=C:\Meteor\LRPT_Decoder\M2-2.txt&gt; - Path Meteor TLE File for Georef, overrides path in decoder ini file.<br>
+M2_decoder_init_Line&lt;TleFileName=C:\Meteor\LRPT_Decoder\M2-3.txt&gt; - Path Meteor TLE File for Georef, overrides path in decoder ini file.<br>
-QPSK_demodulator_Start - QPSK Plugin is triggered to start from DDE Tracking Client by this command only for M-N2.<br>
-OQPSK_demodulator_Start - QPSK Plugin is triggered to start from DDE Tracking Client by this command Needed for M-N2-2.<br>
+OQPSK_demodulator_Start - QPSK Plugin is triggered to start from DDE Tracking Client by this command Needed for M-N2-3.<br>
 send_tracking_frequency_On - Starting Doppler frequency correction for Meteor Demodulator Plugin carrier if the Satellite is active (If this is unwanted remove the command).<br>
 start_program_Path - LRPT-Decoder folder which includes run.bat, pointing to LRPT_Decoder.exe, explained more below.<br>

 <b>LOS window section command explanation:</b><br>

 send_Tracking_Frequency_Off - Doppler correction for Meteor Demodulator Plugin Carrier stops.<br>
-QPSK_demodulator_Stop - Stop Meteor Demodulator Plugin, only for M-N2.<br>
-OQPSK_demodulator_Stop - Stop Meteor Demodulator Plugin, needed for M-N2-2.<br>
+OQPSK_demodulator_Stop - Stop Meteor Demodulator Plugin, needed for M-N2-3.<br>
 radio_stop - SDRSharp stops playing.<br>
 start_programm_Path - Optional custom batch file with some commands to put s-files in another folder when both Meteor's are received to separate them.<br>